 As a wife, Hayley regularly joined her hubby (along with Brian Kelley's wife) on the road when Florida Georgia Line was on tour.

 "Married life is better than ever," Hubbard told People.
 "Like [Kelley] said, we're loving it and wouldn't have it any other way.
 We're just learning every day how to be better husbands and better men, but hopefully that will never stop for us, but it's great.
 We love it."

-On a recent trip to Africa with Brian and his wife Brittney Kelley, Hayley, and her husband shared a creative gender reveal with their baby girl.
-A blue scarf around the neck of one of the elephant babies showed that the Hubbard baby is going to be a little brother, Atlas Roy, who was born in September 2020, right in the middle of the COVID pandemic.
-At least the family of five got to give their newest member undivided attention!
+On a recent trip to Africa with Brian and his wife Brittney Kelley, Hayley and her husband shared a creative gender reveal with their baby girl.
+A blue scarf around the neck of one of the elephant babies showed that the Hubbard baby was going to be a little brother.
+Atlas Roy was born in September 2020, right in the middle of the COVID pandemic.

-As evidenced by their social media accounts, the Florida Georgia Line singer and his growing family couldn't be cuter.
+As evidenced by their social media accounts, Hubbard and his growing family couldn't be cuter.
 Though Hayley hasn't maintained her blog since 2017, you can still reference parts of the site dedicated to travel, fashion, beauty, and more.

 "Some of y'all guessed it," Hubbard wrote on according to Rolling Stone.
 "Got the Rona.
 Asymptomatic.
 Quarantining on bus.
 Miss my family.
 Writing songs.
 Thankful."